 Excessive CEO pay?
 Common ownership may be to blame

-Clinton and Trump agree on one issue: today's CEOs make too much money.
-CEO salaries are ballooning even where business is far from booming.
-Common ownership deserves some of the blame.
+We can all agree on one thing - CEOs make too much money.
+CEO salaries are ballooning even where business is far from booming, and common ownership deserves some of the blame.

 Just how much are CEOs making?